 The teachings of Yoga reveal that we have a dual nature.
 An ancient story likens this to two birds in a tree.
 At most times, we experience ourselves as a person, subject to the ups and downs of life.
 In the story, this is the lower bird, that eats of the sweet and bitter fruits of life.
 Yet it is possible, like an identical bird perched in the same tree, to simply look down on one's suffering self with understanding and compassion.
 The twin aims of Yoga practice are to reduce our suffering and to increase our understanding.

-Within this tradition, my expertise is in Pranayama, Mudra and Bandha.
+Within this tradition, my main expertise is Breathwork and Pranayama.
 These practices, involving the breath and subtle locks and points of concentration in the body, have the effect of stilling the mind and bringing it into the quiet state necessary for meditation.
 They are also reputed to ensure optimum health.
-There is much that is not widely understood about these practices and I continue with my study, practice and research.
+This is why I am currently working on a book with the aim of bringing these beneficial practices to a much wider readership.
+There is much that is not widely understood about the breath, pranayama and yoga inversions and how best to work with these practices and I continue with my study, practice and research.
 My article 'Headstand Day by Day' can be found in the Spring 2011 edition of BWY's journal, Spectrum.
 In this research, I was much aided by my expertise in Physics (I am a Fellow of the UK Institute of Physics) and by consultations with a colleague at Imperial College, London, Emeritus Professor Kim Parker.